dameraue/dameraue/README.md

 Hey!
-I'm eln, a thirty-something-years old developer from cgn.
+I'm eln, a thirty-something-years old designer & developer from cgn.

 I'm quite fluent in